January 17, 2019

 One of the best places to share content is right on the company blog.
 You can keep potential customers up-to-date on what's new and share information on topics they find interesting.
 This is a great place to post "how-to" guides, news updates, and posts with your targeted keyword research for SEO.

-Social media is an excellent way to build brand awareness.
+Social media, including Twitter, Instagram, Facebook, and LinkedIn, is an excellent way to build brand awareness.
 Use these platforms as part of your content marketing strategy to introduce customers to your company values and voice.
 Social media posting should have more lively content to increase engagement.
 You can share case studies and even create a social media content calendar that focuses specifically on your branding and outreach.
+Your content team can use Hootsuite to tweet pieces of content or post on other social media sites.
+Your social media marketing strategy should include tracking stats to track how well each piece of content performs.

 Email content can help add an air of exclusivity if you produce content specifically for subscribers.
 They won't find this content anywhere else on your site and can get a behind the scenes look at your company.
 You can also target specific audiences with email lists and produce content such as surveys, newsletters, and seasonal changes.